Close Modal

 PreS-Gr 1–A cute ursine Christmas tale.
 Daddy Bear and little Cubby, along with their neighboring animals, get ready to celebrate Christmas by looking for Christmas trees.
 After Cubby runs into a teeny evergreen, Daddy and Cubby take the tree home to decorate.
 Then, they wrap presents and drink hot chocolate.
 When Christmas Day arrives, Daddy, Cubby, and their friends have a merry, festive party.
 After the holiday is over, Cubby feels heartbroken, until Daddy comes up with a clever way to save the day and the little tree by planting it outside for the next year.
 While this might work for the bears, it is not a likely option for many readers who might be sad to part with their own tree.
 Chapman’s slightly bumbling, anthropomorphic animals are endearing as always, and the juxtaposition of the patient, but put upon, father and the overexcited, oblivious cub is both comical and true to life.
 The childlike ebullient tone of the story matches the bright colors of the illustrations.
 VERDICT Sweet and somewhat notable for having a single-parent household, this story can be a suitable addition to Christmas collections.
 But it is not a must, especially for those that already have the similar title by Chapman, Is It Christmas Yet? --School Library Journal

-Jane Chapman has been writing and illustrating picture books for more than 20 years and has produced many best-selling and award-winning titles.
-She and illustrator Tim Warnes have two sons.
-Jane lives in Dorset, England.
+Jane Chapman has been writing and illustrating picture books for almost 30 years and has produced many best-selling and award-winning titles.
+She is mother to two sons and lives in Dorset, England, with a very fluffy cat.
 View titles by Jane Chapman

 Photos